code4policy/2020/windows.md

 		<img src="images/vm-install-ubuntu.png" width="480">
 	* Select the folder icon and find your ubuntu ISO and hit "start"
 	* Follow the on-screen instructions to "install ubuntu"
-	* Jump up to the "Ubuntu" section of the setup document and follow those rules inside the virtual box.

 2. **Option 2** (a good backup) - [Windows Subsystem for Linux](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)  - Run Ubuntu from within Windows 10.
 This will not work unless you have Windows 10.
 Even if you select option 1, it might be a good idea to set this up just in-case you have trouble with VirtualBox later on.